 Vetting a Moderator or Admin Before You Hand Over the Keys

-A moderator isn't a volunteer who tidies up.
 A moderator can ban members, delete messages, read reports, pin announcements, and in some setups see private information about the people in your space.
-You're not just adding a helper — you're handing a stranger real power over people who trusted you.
-The friendly ones are the ones who get power, which is exactly why the friendliness can't be the whole check.
+Hand those over and you're not just adding a helper — you're giving a stranger real power over people who trusted you.
+And it's usually the keenest member, first to raise a hand the moment you say you need help, who ends up holding it.
+That's exactly why the keenness can't be the whole check.

 Why the "keys" framing matters